JohanLarsson/TestBenchmarks/README.md

 ![xunit](https://user-images.githubusercontent.com/1640096/29479318-b729554a-8471-11e7-90fc-1b50e849297d.png)

-With xunit there was a bug in the runner setting the time to a small value.
+With xunit there was a bug in the runner setting the time to a small value on completion of the suite.
 The xunit picture is taken around 9 800 tests.
 Discovery felt slower using xunit.
 To be updated.